EduardoPires/EquinoxProject/README.md

 Also you can run the Equinox Project in Visual Studio Code (Windows, Linux or MacOS).

-To know more about how to prepare your enviroment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)
+To know more about how to setup your enviroment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)

 ##Technologies implemented: